texfaq/texfaq.github.io/FAQ-luatex.md

-# PDFTeX and LuaTeX
+# pdfTeX and LuaTeX

-Elsewhere in these FAQs, we learn that development of [PDFTeX](./FAQ-whatpdftex.html) is ''in essence'' complete&nbsp;&mdash; no new facilities are being developed at the time of writing.
-The PDFTeX team has announced that they have frozen PDFTeX's specification in its current state (version 1.40.11), and that nothing but bug corrections will be provided up to the time of the final release, PDFTeX 1.50.0.
+Elsewhere in these FAQs, we learn that development of [pdfTeX](./FAQ-whatpdftex.html) is ''in essence'' complete&nbsp;&mdash; no new facilities are being developed at the time of writing.
+The pdfTeX team has announced that they have frozen pdfTeX's specification in its current state (version 1.40.11), and that nothing but bug corrections will be provided up to the time of the final release, pdfTeX 1.50.0.
 (The interpretation of the statement seems to allow sensible changes that are beyond any reasonable definition of _bug_&hellip;)

-As PDFTeX development ran down, development of a new system, LuaTeX was started.
+As pdfTeX development ran down, development of a new system, LuaTeX was started.
 [`Lua`](http://www.lua.org/) is a interpreter designed to be incorporated into other applications.
 LuaTeX consists of a